-When using HTTPS with a proxy, clients send a CONNECT request identifying the destination host they wish to connect to, and then perform SSL negotiation.
-However, non-proxy-aware clients will proceed directly to SSL negotiation, believing they are communicating directly with the destination host.
-If invisible proxying is enabled, Burp will tolerate direct negotiation of SSL by the client, and again will parse out the contents of the Host header from the decrypted request.
+When using HTTPS with a proxy, clients send a CONNECT request identifying the destination host they wish to connect to, and then perform TLS negotiation.
+However, non-proxy-aware clients will proceed directly to TLS negotiation, believing they are communicating directly with the destination host.
+If invisible proxying is enabled, Burp will tolerate direct negotiation of TLS by the client, and again will parse out the contents of the Host header from the decrypted request.

 When running in invisible mode, Burp will by default forward requests on to destination hosts based on the Host header that was parsed out of each request.
 However, because you have modified the hosts file entry for the relevant domain, Burp itself will resolve the hostname to the local listener address, and unless configured differently will forward the request back to itself, creating an infinite loop.

 There are two methods for resolving this problem: